 Intikom Listed by worldleaks Ransomware Group

 On April 28, 2026, Indonesian IT services provider Intikom appeared on the leak site of the ransomware group Worldleaks.
-The company, which supplies system integration, software development, and managed services to major banks and financial institutions across Indonesia, had internal files exfiltrated during a ransomware attack.
+The company, which supplies system integration, software development, and managed services to major banks and financial institutions across Indonesia, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Worldleaks published a listing for Intikom on its dark-web leak portal.
 The data consists of internal files stolen in a ransomware incident.
 The exact number of people whose information appears in the files remains unknown, and the precise volume and sensitivity of the documents have not been independently verified by third parties.
 Intikom has not issued a public statement detailing the scope of the breach as of the latest available information.